DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 Frame Time Buffer 2.0ms Default value reduces risk of jitter with the latency change.
 (I use this when capturing.)

-Frame Time Buffer 0ms Minimal latency when not recording as frame pacing is perfect.
+Frame Time Buffer 0ms Minimal latency as frame pacing is perfect.

 Enable Rewinding Unticked DuckStation says: Please note that enabling rewind may significantly increase system requirements.